 The savannah cat has a coat that is easy to care for.
 You should brush your cat weekly to keep hairballs at bay.
 Trim your cat's nails as often as needed, which may be weekly.
 Brush your cat's teeth frequently and ensure you get the appropriate veterinary cleanings.

-The Savannah cat is said to make an excellent companion, sociable with other pets, and always willing to greet their owners with friendly head bumps.
+The Savannah cat is said to make an excellent companion, sociable with other pets, highly intelligent and always willing to greet their owners with friendly head bumps.
 They like a lot of interactions with their humans and may follow you around the house.
 They want to be a part of all of your activities.
 But they will often want affection only when they are ready, coming to join you on the couch once they want a warm lap, not before.

 Their long legs and athletic grace will often find them in high places, (more convenient for head bumps).
 You will want to provide a cat tree or other safe climbing opportunities.
 With their long legs, they are notable high jumpers and some can jump 8 feet or more high.
 Your counters and fences are not safe from this athletic cat breed.
 Like the serval, they love to play in the water.